Team-1-SIT725/DeakinIoTLab/content/publication/rakshitha_de_silva/Local_5G_operator_architecture_for_delay_critical_/index.md

 ---
-title: "Efficient and private scheduling of wireless electric vehicles charging using reinforcement learning"
+title: "Local 5G operator architecture for delay critical telehealth applications"

 # Authors
 authors:
-  - "Mohammad Belayet Hossain and Shiva Raj Pokhrel and Hai L Vu"
+  - "Rakshitha De Silva and Yushan Siriwardhana and Tharaka Samarasinghe and Mika Ylianttila and Madhusanka Liyanage"

 # Date of publication
 date: 2000-01-01

 # Publication type
-publication_types: ["2"]  # '1' for conference papers, '2' for journal articles, '3' for preprints
+publication_types: ["1"]  # '1' for conference papers, '2' for journal articles, '3' for preprints

 # Publication name and details
 publication: "N/A"
-cited_by: "14"
+cited_by: "10"

 # Tags for categorization
 tags:
   - ""

 # Links to resources
-url_pdf: "https://ieeexplore.ieee.org/abstract/document/10025795/"  # Link to the resource
+url_pdf: "https://ieeexplore.ieee.org/abstract/document/9221292/"  # Link to the resource
 url_code: ""
 url_dataset: ""
 url_poster: ""